Leadership at HiTS

 Sandro Santagata, MD, PhD

-Associate Professor of Systems Biology, Harvard Medical School
+Associate Professor of Systems Biology and Pathology, Harvard Medical School and Brigham and Women's Hospital

 Sandro Santagata, MD, PhD is an Associate Professor in the Deptartment of Pathology at Brigham and Women’s Hospital.
 He practices neuropathology focusing on brain tumor diagnosis.
 Dr. Santagata directs the development and implementation of methods to image cancer tissues, extracting molecular information that sheds light on how cancers form and then develop aggressive features.
 Over the next years, we will use these new methods to build a richer understanding of the biology of cancer and immune cells in their native setting.